Back

 Matchmaking 101: UX/UI design tips for dating app maker

-The world of human relationships is complicated and the usual logical approach might not work here.
-Dating app design and creation are no exception.
-You need to account for users’ psychology, be empathetic, and at the same time provide a quality service.
+The world of human relationships is complicated, and the usual logical approach might not work here.
+Dating app and website design are no exception.
+You need to consider users’ psychology, be empathetic, and at the same time provide a quality service.

 1. Understand your users’ psychology